Free delivery on orders over £100

 Ingredients like vitamin C, kojic acid and glycolic acid are great for promoting exfoliation and reducing melanin and therefore dark spots.
 You can buy serums to use over the entire face or spot treatments which are designed to be applied directly to the dark patch.

 Finally, it’s time to moisturise to hydrate the skin and lock in all those ingredients.
-You can use the same moisturiser morning and night but there are some benefits for opting for a separate day and night cream.
-Look for a day cream with antioxidants and an SPF and a night cream that’s thicker to rebuild your skin while you sleep.
+You can use the same moisturiser morning and night but there are some benefits to opting for a separate day and night cream.
+Look for a day cream with antioxidants and an SPF, and a night cream that’s thicker to rebuild your skin while you sleep.

-The final step on your daily skincare routine, at least in the morning, is sunscreen.
+The final step in your daily skincare routine, at least in the morning, is sunscreen.
 This is the key to preventing new hyperpigmentation from forming and making sure existing dark spots don’t get any darker.
-Opt for a sunscreen with SPF 30 to 50 that’s broad spectrum to protect against both UVA and UVB rays.
+Opt for a sunscreen with SPF 30 to 50 that’s broad-spectrum to protect against both UVA and UVB rays.

 Weekly: